Victorian Socialists: History

-In September 2019, Jolly was suspended from VS pending an investigation following what The Age described as "serious allegations", leading him to resign from the party.
+Following allegations of an unspecified nature, Jolly resigned from Victorian Socialists in September 2019.

 In the 2020 Victorian local government elections, the party fielded candidates for Darebin, Hume, Maribyrnong, Melbourne and Moreland, and a ticket for the Lord and Deputy Lord Mayor of Melbourne.
 Socialist Alternative member Jorge Jorquera became the first Victorian Socialists candidate to be elected to office, winning a seat on the Maribyrnong City Council.

 VS ran candidates for the House of Representatives and the Senate in the 2022 federal election, and subsequently launched a campaign to win a seat in the 2022 Victorian state election.
 The party achieved a vote of 4.7% in the Northern Metropolitan Region.

 Members of the party are involved in activist campaigns for a range of progressive causes.
 In July 2022, VS Assistant Secretary and 2022 state election candidate Liz Walsh was the organiser of large demonstrations in Melbourne, protesting the overturning of abortion rights by the United States Supreme Court, as well as calling for expanded access to abortion and increased healthcare funding in Australia.

 VS ran candidates in the west and north of Melbourne for the 2022 Victorian state election, reportedly mobilising over 1000 volunteers for its campaign and knocking on over 180,000 doors.
 The party increased its vote from 2018, with its best result being a score of 9.3% in the seat of Footscray.

+In the 2024 Victorian local elections, Victorian Socialists' Owen Cosgriff won the City of Greater Bendigo's Whipstick Ward, however the Party lost its seat on the City of Maribyrnong council.